Ubspy/dotfiles/readme.md

 - Install `lightdm lightdm-webkit2-greeter` packages for the display manager, install the [Litarvan](https://github.com/Litarvan/lightdm-webkit-theme-litarvan) theme cause it's amazing
 - Set the right greeter for lightdm and the right theme for the webkit2 greeter
 - Change the picture in the directory `/usr/share/lightdm-webkit/themes/litarvan/img/background.xxxx.png` to change your background in the login
+- To change your user icon, put it in the `/var/lib/AccountsService/icons/` and change your user picture by editing the file in `/var/lib/AccountsService/users/[username]`
 ### Visual Studio Code
 - Install `code` package to get visual studio code text editor
 ### Set Wallpaper